ruizdurazo/ruizdurazo/README.md

-# ruizdurazo.com
+# Hello. :v:

+I'm Enrique.
+I'm a web developer and designer.

-Source code for my personal website.
+P.S.
+This repo hosts the source code for [my personal website](https://ruizdurazo.com).

-- Static
-- Responsive
-- Hand-crafted